 - Depicts his marriage to the Virgin Mary

-- Also appeared in The Third Man
+- Also starred in the movie The Third Man

 - Book a themed guided tour* of Vienna